-Great strides continue to be made reducing motor vehicle theft in New York State; since 1997, for example, motor vehicle theft declined by 44%.
+Since 1997, great strides have been made reducing motor vehicle theft in New York State by 44%.
 Motor vehicle theft, however, still remains a large problem throughout the State and the nation.
-In New York State alone, over 35,506 vehicles were stolen in 2005, representing approximately \$219 million in property losses.
 Law enforcement knowledge gained into the dynamics of motor vehicle theft makes it apparent that the trafficking of stolen vehicles knows no state or international boundaries and that insurance fraud, in many cases, is perpetrated by well-organized groups of profit-motivated conspirators.

 Since 1997, the NYS Insurance Frauds Bureau has seen an alarming increase in the number of reports of suspected insurance fraud from insurers in the State.
-Reports of no-fault insurance fraud have almost doubled since 1997 from 9,321 to 17,831 in 2003, and now accounts for 76% of all reported motor vehicle insurance fraud.
+Reports of no-fault insurance fraud have almost doubled from 9,321 to 17,831 in 2003, and now accounts for 76% of all reported motor vehicle insurance fraud.
 According to the Insurance Information Institute the crime of motor vehicle insurance fraud related to no-fault coverage adds an average of \$75 to \$155 to the cost of insurance premiums paid by policyholders per year in New York State.
 With the continued implementation of this program, New York State steps up its concerted effort to further reduce motor vehicle theft and insurance fraud and the associated costs.